uber/graph.gl/README.md

 # Graph.gl

-<p align="center">:warning: This is work in progress.
-No support plan yet. :warning:</p>
+<p align="center">:warning: This project is no longer being actively developed or maintained due to priority changes. :warning:</p>

 ## Abstract
 Graph.gl is a React component for visualizing large graphs with several utility functions.
 It can build a highly customizable graph visualization through its composable API.
 The rendering is powered by deck.gl which is a WebGL based visualization framework.
 With Graph.gl, users are enabled to build various type of graph/network applications with minimum efforts while having the capability to extend the existing styles and layouts.